riyadasgupta/learnova/README.md

 ## Project Overview

-LearnNova is an innovative online learning platform designed to bridge the gap between traditional education and modern technology.
+Learnova is an innovative online learning platform designed to bridge the gap between traditional education and modern technology.
 Our mission is to provide a comprehensive, user-friendly environment for students, teachers, and administrators to interact, learn, and grow together.

 ## Key Features